cardinaltheory/mmorpg/Chapters/Enemey/enemies.md

 Nothing is as boring as perfectly remembering an enemy fight with all their phases and when everything can be expected.

-Thehre is a good meme out there that describes the situation that we seek.
+There is a good meme out there that describes the situation that we seek.

 > "Improvise.
 Adapt.
 Overcome."

 This is something that should be rewarded rather than blatant memorization.
 When the world and the entities around keep suprizing players, that is truly memorable.

+## Enemy Damage

+AI controlled enemies does not determine how much damage that the enemy can do.
+The AI will simply determine the best outcome for that monster to win.